 If the written exam is failed on this second attempt, the student must withdraw from the program.

-Upon approval of the proposal, the student proceeds to undertake the research for the thesis.
+Thesis and Thesis Examination: Upon approval of the proposal, the student proceeds to undertake the research for the thesis.
 The completed thesis is approved by the student’s Advisory Committee and the student is permitted to proceed to the examination.
 For the examination, the student must give a public presentation of the results of the research, following by an oral examination, in accordance with the Guidelines of the School of Graduate and Postdoctoral Studies (SGPS).

 Specific dates will vary each year.